Honors - Barrett, the Honors College policies

 Barrett course requirements may be met in a variety of ways.
 Only courses in which a student receives a grade of “C” (2.00) or higher may be used to meet Barrett requirements.

-Those who enter as upper-division students must take 21 upper-division honors credits, including HON 370 History of Ideas taught by an Honors Faculty Fellow, 18 credit hours of upper-division honors coursework, and an honors thesis.
-Upper-division transfer students are required to complete 21 credit hours of upper-division honors coursework.
+Students entering Barrett as upper-division students must complete 21 upper-division honors credit hours, including HON 370: The History of Ideas, 18 additional upper-division honors credit hours, and an honors thesis.
+Upper-division transfer students are required to complete 21 upper-division honors credit hours.

-Departmental courses numbered 492 and 493 are reserved for honors students completing their honors thesis.
+Academic department courses numbered 492 and 493 are reserved for honors students completing their honors thesis.
 A student may enroll in these courses with approval from the sponsoring academic department and the faculty member who serves as the student’s thesis project director.
 Passing credit in 492 and 493 courses counts as upper-division honors credit for Barrett students.